 A bookclub also gives team members a chance to relax and unwind after a long day of work.

 14. Online charades

-Not only is it a great way to get everyone thinking creatively, but it’s also a great way to promote teamwork.
+Not only is it a great way to get everyone thinking creatively, but it’s also a classic game night activity and great way to promote teamwork.
 To get started, all you need is a list of charades ideas and a video chat platform like Zoom.